vonkanehoffen/wix-style-react/src/Tooltip/TooltipNext/MIGRATION-API.md

 Tooltip issues:

-- uses inhouse built positioning mechanism, which has several issues.
+- uses in-house built positioning mechanism, which has several issues.
 - does not follow the UX guidelines.
 - is confusing because can be controlled and uncontrolled.